Prep (band): Artistry

 Prep's creative process is highly collaborative, with each member contributing their expertise to the songwriting and production.
 The band often starts with jam sessions in the studio, where they develop initial ideas.
 These ideas are then refined and layered to achieve a polished final product.
 Their diverse musical backgrounds allow them to experiment and innovate, resulting in a sound that is both unique and cohesive.

-Prep's music is characterised by a blend of hypanogic 1980s pop (including city pop), R&B, and jazz influences.
+Prep's music is characterised by a blend of hypnagogic 1980s pop (including city pop), R&B, and jazz influences.
 Their early tracks, such as "Cheapest Flight" and "Who's Got You Singing Again", showcased a vintage-inspired sound combined with elements of contemporary R&B and electronica.
 This combination provided a fresh take on familiar styles, resonating with a wide audience.
 Prep's sound is often described as "retrofuturistic", combining lush synths, groovy basslines, and other sophisticated arrangements.
-Some listeners have described their style as yacht rock or "marina pop", evoking images of carefree moments, such as long drives or watching sunsets.
+Some listeners have described their style as "yacht rock" or "marina pop", evoking images of carefree moments, such as long drives or watching sunsets.
 Lyrically, their songs explore themes of love, longing, and personal reflection, delivered with a sense of wistfulness and emotional depth.

 The band's influences are eclectic, drawing from a wide range of musical styles and artists.
 They cite Bobby Caldwell, Steely Dan, Daft Punk, Mac DeMarco, Jamiroquai, Bill LaBounty, Boz Scaggs, Thundercat, Tyler, the Creator, and Maurice White as major influences, alongside jazz and classical composers like Bill Evans and Maurice Ravel.
 This diverse range of inspirations is reflected in their music, which combines elements of classic and contemporary sounds.